dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 First, some *domain* terms.
 Domain Registrars are where the DNS main record is stored.
 This record points to the Domain Nameserver that handles routing.
 The registrar is the goto guy for determining what nameserver a domain uses.

 DNS handles A and CNAME thingies.
 For example, my DNS managers has an A record for *dangduc.com* pointing to *dangduc.github.com*, and a CNAME record for subdomain *www* pointing to the same.
-I could've easily set a CNAME for the subdomain *blog* instead of *www*:
+I could've easily set a CNAME for the subdomain *blog* instead of *www*.

+### DangDuc Domain Name Mapping

 <table>
   <tr>